Home > Blog

 We Kiwis have a long relationship with cute, furry pets.
 In fact, 67% of New Zealanders own pets – that’s two thirds of us.
 But statistics show that just 13% to 14% of landlords allow tenants in their rental properties to own pets.
 That would suggest that lots of tenants would like to own pets, but are restricted...December 5th 2017

 There’s nothing like a bit of summer sun and a relaxing break away from work.
 But, once you’ve recovered from the Christmas over-eat and are lounging in your backyard, you’re sure to notice all those wee maintenance issues you haven’t paid any attention to throughout the year.
-Some of these...December 5th 2017
+Some of...December 5th 2017

 The New Zealand Government passed into law the Healthy Homes Guarantee Bill (2) on 30 November.
 What does it mean for landlords?
 Well, it requires rental properties to be warm, dry and ventilated.
 The question is, to what standard and when?
 The law itself does not include any information about what the...November 8th 2017